zibuyin/Simple-Text-Reminder-Platform/README.md

 ### **🌐 Live Demo: reminders.nathanyin.com**

-[!IMPORTANT]
+>[!IMPORTANT]
-Most reminder apps today are bloated, confusing, and often compromise your privacy.
+>Most reminder apps today are bloated, confusing, and often compromise your privacy.
 STR brings simplicity, control, and peace of mind — right on your device.

-⸻

 🚀 Features